Not a Duodenal Switch patient? Check out:

 As with vitamins A and D, vitamin K should be taking in dry form.
 The ASMBS recommends vitamin K be taken with caution by patients receiving coagulation therapy, which includes drugs like Warfarin and Coumadin.
 Talk to your doctor about whether or not to take vitamin K if you are on one of these medications.

 Talk to your bariatric surgeon or a registered dietician with experience treating DS patients if you have questions about what vitamins you should take.
-You’re always welcome to contact me, as well, at [email protected] and I’ll do my best to help, but I’m not able to provide any medical advice.

 Like this article?